The Nile River

 - Finding the source of the Nile River was a primary goal of European exploration of Africa in the 19th century.
 In that competitive era of European exploration, global colonization and empire-building, many European adventurers attempted to locate (and control) the source of the Nile.
 Among the best remembered, are such British adventurers and explorers as Richard Burton, John Speke, and David Livingstone.
 Their exploration and mapping of the Nile set the stage for British control of the Nile River system.

-- Managing the Nile River’s resources wisely is important for the survival of the 300 million of people who depend on its water.
+- Managing the Nile River ’s resources wisely is important for the survival of the 300 million of people who depend on its water.
 Conflict has mounted regarding the colonial-era river treaties that have given Egypt and Sudan power over the flow of the Nile.
+Most of the countries in the Nile Basin are developing water projects, but it is the Grand Ethiopian Renaissance Dam that most threatens Egypt’s water.
+In addition, climate change is a significant risk to those who rely on the Nile.

 - How has the Nile River shaped the history of Egypt?
 Influenced world history?